 The Canadian Footwear Museum is really new, and it is also one of the few museums in the world with the theme of shoe culture.
 The visit here is also quite interesting.
 Many shoes are very comfortable.

-The Bata Shoes Museum is located in the University of Toronto.
-It's interesting.
-There are some strange shoes in it, including the embroidered shoes of three inches golden lotus, which is the kind of shoes our country used to wrap.
-We can have a good understanding of the history of shoes.
+The Bata Shoe Museum is located in the University of Toronto.
+It is very interesting.
+There are some weird shoes, including three-inch golden lotus embroidered shoes, which are the kind of shoes worn by our country before.
+You can have a good understanding of the history of shoes .

 This museum is very peculiar.
 It exhibits all kinds of footwear, ranging from ancient times to modern ones, for a long time span.

 There are more than 10,000 pairs of shoes in the collection, with all kinds of styles, which is dazzling.

 At the Bata Shoe Museum, there is a shoe on the door handle of the main entrance, 7 colorful crystal shoes (which Cinderella passed through?) hung over the lobby, and the shop name on the outer wall is stepped under high heels.
 Only the appearance of the museum is not like shoes, but like a huge shoe box.

 Preston_Dominguez: 327 Bloor St W | (at St. George St.), Toronto, Ontario M5S 1W7, Canada

 Jeremy_Dodson: I recommended University of Toronto,Casa Loma,Royal Ontario Museum,Toronto's Chinatown,New Town Hall